Introducing digital sustainability into the workplace through process automation plays a key role in corporate social responsibility.

 When they are managed across paper it is time-consuming, costly and prone to errors.
 Moreover, communication can be hard to achieve.
 For instance, when staff are collaborating using paper-based documents it can easily get complicated.

-Using workflow software, processes can be streamlined.
+Using process automation workflow software, processes can be streamlined.
 Access can be given to relevant departments if necessary.

 As a result, collaboration is significantly improved and the process can be completed within a single place.